 Prebiotics and probiotics

 Prebiotics are food substrates that are selectively used by host microorganisms causing alterations in the composition and activity of gut microbiota and thus conferring a health benefit[200].
 Probiotics are live microorganisms that, when ingested in adequate amounts, alter the microflora conferring a favorable effect on the health of the host[201].
 Synbiotics are defined as a combination of both pre- and probiotics.
 They produce beneficial alterations in gut microbiota and may be, at least in theory, helpful in the management of HE thanks to their gut-centric action[145,202].
-In fact, the modulation of gut microbiota operated through supplementation of pre- and probiotics decreases pathogenic bacteria and reduces luminal pH, thus lowering ammonia absorption, improves nutritional status of gut epithelium and decreases intestinal permeability; all these changes reduce systemic inflammation and oxidative stress and lower circulating ammonia levels[203-205].
+In fact, the modulation of gut microbiota operated through supplementation of pre- and probiotics decreases pathogenic bacteria and reduces luminal pH, thus lowering ammonia absorption, improving nutritional status of gut epithelium, and decreasing intestinal permeability; all these changes reduce systemic inflammation and oxidative stress and lower circulating ammonia levels[203-205].

 Prebiotics

 At present, lactulose, lactitol, fructo-oligosaccharides, and galacto-oligosaccharides are the most commonly used prebiotics.
-Malaguarnera et al[206,207], demonstrated that a combination of probiotics and fructo-oligosaccharides was effective in treating MHE, improving neuropsychiatric function when compared both to placebo and lactulose.
+Malaguarnera et al[206,207] demonstrated that a combination of probiotics and fructo-oligosaccharides was effective in treating MHE, improving neuropsychiatric function when compared both to placebo and lactulose.
 Liu et al[198] showed that the administration of a synbiotic preparation composed by probiotics and four fermentable fibers induced reversal of MHE in 50% of patients.
 This study also revealed that fermentable fibers alone could be beneficial in a substantial proportion of patients.
 Soluble fibers have prebiotic properties, as they are usually a substrate for fermentation.
 According to these data, Sitkin et al[208] suggested that dietary fibers supplementation modified gut microbiota and improved psychometric tests in patients with MHE.
-To summarize, although treatment with prebiotics seems to be promising in cirrhotic patients with HE, their efficacy (except lactulose) has still to be established and therefore they cannot be recommended as part of the conventional therapy.
+To summarize, although treatment with prebiotics seems to be promising in cirrhotic patients with HE, their efficacy (except lactulose) has still to be established; and therefore, they cannot be recommended as part of the conventional therapy.

 Probiotics

-In a recent meta-analysis of 21 trials with 1420 participants, Dalal et al[209] compared the effects of probiotics versus placebo or no intervention or lactulose in MHE or OHE.
-The meta-analysis showed that probiotics, when compared to placebo or no intervention, probably improve recovery and may confer an advantage in terms of the development of OHE, quality of life and plasma ammonia concentrations, with little or no difference on mortality.
-When compared to lactulose, probiotics did not show any statistically significant advantage in terms of recovery, development of OHE, quality of life, plasma ammonia concentration or mortality.
-The authors highlighted that whether probiotics are better than lactulose for HE is uncertain due to the very low quality of the available evidence, and they claimed for new high-quality RCTs to further clarify the efficacy of probiotics on HE.
+In a recent meta-analysis of 21 trials with 1420 participants, Dalal et al[209] compared the effects of probiotics vs placebo or no intervention or lactulose in MHE or OHE.
+The meta-analysis showed that probiotics, when compared to placebo or no intervention, probably improved recovery and may confer an advantage in terms of the development of OHE, quality of life, and plasma ammonia concentrations, with little or no difference on mortality.
+When compared to lactulose, probiotics did not show any statistically significant advantage in terms of recovery, development of OHE, quality of life, plasma ammonia concentration, or mortality.
+The authors highlighted that whether probiotics are better than lactulose for HE is uncertain due to the very low quality of the available evidence, and they claimed for new high-quality RCTs to clarify further the efficacy of probiotics on HE.
 Therefore, at present, the use of probiotics cannot be routinely recommended for treating patients with HE.